 Hiring a Professional

-When your air conditioner needs more than regular maintenance, hire a professional service technician.
+When your a/c unit needs more than regular air conditioner maintenance, hire a professional service technician.
 A well-trained technician will find and fix problems in your air conditioning system.

 The technician should: